 Marianne Dickie, “The Catch-22 of Forced Marriage and Migration,” Asia & the Pacific Policy Society (March 8, 2018).
 Women trafficked into marriage often remain hidden in Australia, facing a stark choice between suffering in silence or deportation.
 An individual forced into marriage cannot meet the Migration Act’s definition of “de facto partner” and “spouse,” both of which rest on the mutual consent of married parties.
 This in turn means that any visa issued on the basis of the marriage is invalid and may be cancelled, potentially leaving the woman without legal status in Australia.
 Read more.

 Brian Mullahy, “New Utah Bill Aims to Stop Arranged Marriages of Underage Girls,” KUTV (March 9, 2018).
-On the final night of the legislative session, Utah lawmakers passed a House Bill 343 to make “threatening to subject a child to participate in a sexual relationship, regardless of whether that is part of a legal or cultural marriage” a sexual offense.
-Critics of the bill called it too vague, saying it could make it sexual abuse for apparent to consent to the marriage of their 16- or 17-year-old child.
+On the final night of the legislative session Utah lawmakers passed House Bill 343, making “threatening to subject a child to participate in a sexual relationship, regardless of whether that is part of a legal or cultural marriage” a sexual offense.
+Critics of the bill called it too vague, saying it could make it sexual abuse for a parent to consent to the marriage of their 16- or 17-year-old child.
 Read more.

 Charlotte Anscombe, “More Vulnerable Male Adults are Victims of Forced Marriage than Previously Thought,” University of Nottingham (March 9, 2018).
 A new study from the University of Nottingham shows that many more men with learning disabilities are forced into marriage in the United Kingdom than previously thought.
 Researchers point to a lack of education about a 2014 law which criminalized forced marriage, with many families pushing vulnerable adults into marriages due to concerns over future care.
 Read more.